irfanprayoga29/job-portal/README.md

         ```

 ## Project Initialization
-### Cloning project from GitHub
+### Cloning project from GitHub (Downloading the project)
-1. Go to your file libraries
+1. Go to your File Explorer
+2. Make a folder for your project / Where to save this project
-2. Click on the url tab
+3. Click on the url tab
-3. type `cmd` and click Enter
+4. type `cmd` and click Enter
-4. Run
+5. Run
    ```
    git clone https://github.com/avidvesha/fp-job-portal
    ```